 This is a misnomer – there’s no actual way to “control” your baby’s crying.
 What you do control is how long you let them cry before you go check in on them.
 In most cases, “controlled crying” means you let your child cry for a 10-15 minute interval, then check on them.

 When you check on your child, it can be remote (via a monitor) or in-person.
-Which will probably depend on how your child reacts to being checked-in on.
+This will probably depend on how your child reacts to being checked in on.

 Our oldest screamed more when we went into his room to check on him in person.
 So we changed to checking in on him via his video monitor at timed intervals.
 This way we knew he was safe and he soon calmed down as there was no further stimulation (AKA us) keeping him awake.